 To attend and contribute to child protection conferences and other multi-agency safeguarding meetings when required.

-Be alert to the specific needs of children in need - those with special educational needs, disability and young carers
+Being alert to the specific needs of vulnerable children, especially those with a social worker, special educational needs, a disability and young carers and promote their educational outcomes by sharing relevant information with teachers and leaders about welfare, safeguarding and child protection issues.

-Ensure each member of staff has access to and understands the school’s safeguarding/child protection policy especially new or part-time staff who may work with different educational establishments;
+Ensuring each member of staff has access to and understands the school’s safeguarding/child protection policy especially new or part-time staff who may work with different educational establishments.

-Ensure all staff have induction training covering child protection, the pupil behaviour policy, children who go missing and staff behaviour.
-Staff will be trained to recognise, record and report any concerns immediately they arise and will be provided with Part 1 of “Keeping children safe in education” and Annex A to those working directly with children;
+Ensuring all staff have induction training covering child protection, the pupil behaviour policy, children who go missing and staff behaviour.
+Staff will be trained to recognise, record and report any concerns immediately they arise and will be provided with Part 1 of “Keeping children safe in education” and Annex A to those working directly with children.

-Keep detailed (signed and dated), accurate and secure written records of concerns and referrals;
+Keeping detailed (signed and dated), accurate and secure written records of concerns, actions and referrals using the CPOMS system or referral form provided.

-Obtain access to resources and effective training for all staff and attend refresher training courses every two years.
+Obtaining access to resources and effective training for all staff and attend refresher training courses every two years.
 Keep up to date with new developments in safeguarding by accessing briefings and journals at least annually.

-Where children leave the school, ensure their child protection file is handed to the Designated Safeguarding Lead and signed for in the new school/college as soon as possible – this will be in advance of the pupil arriving where specific ongoing support is required.
+Where children leave the school, ensuring their child protection file is passed to the Designated Safeguarding Lead and signed for in the new school/college as soon as possible (best practice is in a face to face meeting)– this will be in advance of the pupil arriving where specific ongoing support is required.

-Maintain and monitor secure child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on “Records, Monitoring and Transfer” below.
+Maintaining and monitoring secure child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on “Records, Monitoring and Transfer” below.

-4 Records, Monitoring and Transfer (please amend this section to reflect local systems eg use of ‘CPOMS’, ‘My Concerns’ etc and note the details if any special forms or bodymaps etc are used for recording concerns)
+4 Records, Monitoring and Transfer

 4.1 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are written down (or typedtyped), signed (possibly electronically) and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
-The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.
+Records of concerns are written down or typed, signed (and dated and referred immediately to the Designated Safeguarding Lead (or a Deputy).
+The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be shared with other agencies (in accordance with the Data Protection Act 2018 and GDPR principles).

-4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal pupil or staff records.
-Normal records sometimes have markers to show that there is sensitive material stored elsewhere.
-This is to protect individuals from accidental access to sensitive material by those who do not need to know.
+4.2 Records relating to actual or alleged abuse or neglect are stored on CPOMS apart from normal pupil or staff records.

-4.3 Child protection records are stored securely, with access confined to specific staff, eg the Designated Safeguarding Lead (and deputies) and the Headteacher.
+4.3 Child protection records are stored securely on CPOMS, with access confined to the Designated Safeguarding Lead (Headteacher ) and the Deputy Designated Safeguarding Lead (Senior Teacher).

 4.4 Child protection records are reviewed regularly to check whether any action or updating is needed.
 This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon.
-A case file chronology, summarizing case activity, helps to enable effective monitoring.
+A case file chronology, summarizing case activity and significant events in the child’s life, helps to enable effective monitoring.
 Any actions taken are clearly indicated.